enterpriseloggingsolutions/java-logging/README.md

 System.out.println("very important business grade log") /* so much more maintinable */ System.out.print("enterprise grade logging") /* far more clean */

+System.err.println('NullPointerException on line: 34623132'); /* far more portable than existing loggers */
+System.err.print('Perhaps a cute little bug found its way into your server'); /* incredibly scalable */

 ```